qsebring3930/cs2mulch/_pages/hash-cuckoo.md

 **0**, so it is placed below the **0 number card**.

 {% include figure image_path="/assets/images/linear1.png" alt="this is a placeholder image" caption="Demonstration
-of linear probing hash table algorithm." %}
+of cuckoo hash table algorithm." %}

 The next card flipped *face-up* is the **Tarsier**.
 This card hashes to **3**, so it is placed below the **3 number card**.

 {% include figure image_path="/assets/images/linear2.png" alt="this is a placeholder image" caption="Demonstration
-of linear probing hash table algorithm." %}
+of cuckoo hash table algorithm." %}

 The next card flipped *face-up* is the **Baboon**.
 This card hashes to **5**, so it is placed below the **5 number card**.

 {% include figure image_path="/assets/images/linear3.png" alt="this is a placeholder image" caption="Demonstration
-of linear probing hash table algorithm." %}
+of cuckoo hash table algorithm." %}

 The next card flipped *face-up* is the **Okapi**.
 This card hashes to **3**, but the **Tarsier** card is currently below this location.